 Since the Via Valais follows “runnable” trails for much of its distance, your fitness level should strike a balance between being able to actually run long sections while hiking the steeper climbs.
 For some people, the running will be the tough part thanks to the weight you’ll be carrying.
 For the solid runners, walking the climbs may be more punishing.

 Regarding pack weight and what gear to use, we address these topics on our Via Valais Pack & Prepare page.

 The Via Valais is hard, but it is also very attainable with the proper preparation for the required demands.
 Part of the fun is the planning and preparation—the logistics, the gear, the strategy, and especially the training.
 The team at Uphill Athlete understands the requirements and can best help prepare runners for what we sincerely believe is going to be a great trail running experience.

 If this challenge appeals to you—and what mountain lover wouldn’t want to run though such incredible scenery?—let’s talk about the best way to make it even more enjoyable.

-The Via Valais will tax most mountain runners, but it is not out of reach, provided you are willing to apply yourself to focused preparation.
+The Via Valais will tax most trail runners, but it is not out of reach, provided you are willing to apply yourself to focused preparation.
 To help guide your training, we’ve created a 16-week training plan designed to address the specific demands of this spectacular tour.
 It is engineered to prepare you for the massive elevation gain and loss each day.